Using these commands, camera modes, which are normally defined in the

 To link a camera in the scene to the view so that the view looks though this camera, choose the desired camera from this sub-menu.

-Choose this command to view the scene from the origin of the active object.
+Choose this command to place the camera on the object axis (e.g., along the Z axis) of the active object.
 Your view will point in the direction of the object’s Z axis.
 This command can be useful, among other things, for checking which objects a light source can see.
 Keep in mind that in some display modes your view may be blocked by the active object’s surfaces.

 Alternatively you can click on the corresponding camera’s icon in the Object Manager.